dhdessoldi/Apeperia/README.md

-# Apeperia
+# projeto-apeperia
-Página estática desenvolvida utilizando metodologia mobile first e conhecendo o EMMET
+Arquivos do projeto para a Apeperia